willgardner9/willgardner9/README.md

 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=willgardner9&hide_border=true)](https://git.io/streak-stats)

 - 👋 &nbsp; Hi, I’m Will Gardner.
-I work at an education start up and build micro-SaaS products in my spare time
+A full-stack developer with an eye for UI/UX.
-- 🏗 &nbsp; Currently building testably - a simple A/B testing tool for founders, startups, and small businesses
+- 🌐 &nbsp; You can view my [portfolio of full stack projects here](https://www.willgardner.me/)
 - 📫 &nbsp; You can send me an email @ willgardner9@gmail.com

 <!---